ledongthuc/goterators/README.md

 ![goterators-Reduce](https://user-images.githubusercontent.com/1828895/147876373-4cb1f784-b9d4-4b95-a4f9-30709ba3690d.png)

- - Similar to Fold Left, Reduce function run the reducer function on each element of array.
-In order, the reduce function passes in the return value from calculation on the preceding element.
-The final result of running the reducer across all elements of the array is the return value of final reducer on last element.
+ - Similar to Fold Left, Reduce function runs the reducer function on each element of the array.
+In order, the reduce function passes in the return value from the calculation on the preceding element.
+The final result of running the reducer across all elements of the array is the return value of the final reducer on the last element.
  - Reduce function has 3 parameters:
    - list: source list we want to process.
-   - initial value: the previous value that's used in reducer call of first element.
-At this time, previous = initial value, current = first element of list.
+   - initial value: the previous value that's used in the reducer call of the first element.
+At this time, previous = initial value, current = first element of the list.
-   - reducer function: the function will run on all elements of source list.
+   - reducer function: the function will run on all elements of the source list.

 ```go
 // Sum